 Which identification documents should I submit with my application?

-The business owner or an authorised person for your business can apply for a rebate on behalf of your business.
+The business owner or an authorised person for your business can apply for a grant on behalf of the business.
 This individual must be listed on the Australian Business Register (ABR) as either the owner, co-owner, associate or authorised contact of your business.

-To confirm the identity of the business owner or authorised person as listed on the ABR, one of the following current proof of identity documents must be provided:
+To confirm the identity of you as the business owner or authorised person as listed on the ABR, one of the following current proof of identity documents must be provided:

 - a driver license or learner permit issued in any Australian jurisdiction